MichaelDasen/Portfolio/README.md

 ## Juni Course Material

 ### Overview
-This folder encapsulates Michael Dasen's achievements in the Juni Level 2 Java Master program.
-It showcases his advanced skills in Java programming and demonstrates a deeper understanding of software development concepts.

-### Project Details
-- **Project Title:** [Insert Project Title]
-- **Description:** [Provide a brief overview of the project, its objectives, and functionality]
-- **Technologies Used:** [List the key technologies, frameworks, and tools employed in the project]
-- **Key Features:**
-  - [Highlight some notable features and functionalities]
-  - [Include any innovative solutions or approaches]

-### Project Structure
-Similar to the Level 2 Master Project, the folder structure is designed for clarity and organization.
-Key subfolders include:
-- **src:** Contains the source code for the project.
-- **docs:** Documentation related to the project (if applicable).
-- **assets:** Any additional assets, such as images or external libraries.
+This folder contains several projects from Michael's coursework at Juni, using BlueJ and java to code several projects.
+These projects display some of Michael's coding skills and learning from his courses there.

 ### Getting Started
-To delve into Michael's Level 2 Java Master project, follow these steps:
+To delve into Michael's Juni course Material, follow these steps:
-1. Navigate to the "Juni Level 2 Java Master" folder.
+1. Navigate to the "Juni Course Material" folder.
-2. Explore the source code in the "src" folder.
-3. Refer to the documentation in the "docs" folder for additional insights (if available).
+2. View the several documents for each project.
+3. Enter the desired project's JAVA file to view the code.

 ## Leetcode